-The Association's Board of Directors adopted a resolution for 2019 that includes a provision to exclude interest contractually due in prior years from the basis on which patronage is factored for nonaccrual loans.
+Additionally, the resolution also included a provision to exclude interest contractually due in prior years from the basis on which patronage is factored for nonaccrual loans.
 This provision allows a borrower whose account(s) has been in nonaccrual status to receive patronage, on the current year's interest obligation, in the year that the account(s) returns to accruing status or is paid in full.